IngredientsSeafood17 Popular Seafoods Consumed in France

 Thermidor is a classic French dish that features a whole lobster that has been shelled and then baked with a creamy sauce made from Dijon mustard, egg yolks, and Gruyère cheese.

-Breton Blue lobsters are a variety of lobster found in the waters off the coast of Brittany, in northwestern France.
+Breton Blue lobsters are lobster found in the waters off the coast of Brittany, in northwestern France.
 These lobsters are known for their distinctive blue color, the result of a genetic mutation that caused excessive production of pigment.
 Breton Blue lobsters are considered a delicacy in France and are highly prized for their unique appearance and flavor.

 They are considered luxury seafood due to their scarcity.
 In terms of taste, Breton Blue lobsters are similar to other types of lobsters and have a sweet and succulent flavor that is revered by seafood lovers.